nrwl/nx/docs/shared/packages/cypress/cypress-plugin.md

+---
+title: Overview of the Nx Cypress Plugin
+description: The Nx Plugin for Cypress contains executors and generators that support e2e testing with Cypress.
+This page also explains how to configure Cypress on your Nx workspace.
+---

 Cypress is a test runner built for the modern web.
 It has a lot of great features:

 - Time travel